by Cheryl Anderson, CCAP Staff Attorney

 If the case is reversed and dismissed, the defendant can exonerate bail and receive a refund on any fines already paid.
 (Pen.
 Code, sec.
 1262; see also, Gonzales v.
 California (1977) 68 Cal.App.3d 621.)

 CCAP will recommend compensation for reasonable contact with trial counsel and the superior court regarding remittitur enforcement.
 However, the panel attorney’s appointment includes no more than written and oral communication.
-If the panel attorney cannot get assurances that the matter will be handled locally, and travel to appear at the hearing on the remittitur is anticipated, the appointment must be expanded.
-(Use a similar motion format to the Motion to Expand Appointment to Appear in the Trial Court for unsealing juror information to request expansion.)
+If the panel attorney cannot get assurances that the matter will be handled locally, and travel to appear at the hearing on the remittitur is anticipated, the original appointment must be expanded.
 Panel attorneys should try to get trial counsel to commit to appearing, or try to get the superior court to agree to appoint counsel.
+If all else fails, contact your CCAP buddy on the case and review our Preauthorization Procedures.

-If you obtain a reversal in whole or in part, remember to take whatever steps are necessary to ensure that the trial court implements the appellate court’s order(s).
-Promptly inform the superior court and/or trial counsel.
+If you obtain a reversal in whole or in part, remember to take whatever steps are necessary to ensure that you keep your client informed and that the trial court implements the appellate court’s order(s).
+Promptly inform your client, the superior court and/or trial counsel.
 And, if there is a hearing after remittitur in the trial court, make sure an attorney is there protecting the client’s interests.